-Find out more about fiber-optic cable installations on axis.com/technologies/fiber-optics.
+Find out more about fiber-optic cable installations in the white paper "Long distance surveillance - Fiber-optic communication in network video" at axis.com/learning/white-papers.

 For information about how to install the media converter see the Installation Guide for this product.